dotnet/docs-aspire/docs/fundamentals/dashboard/standalone.md

 ## Explore the dashboard

-The dashboard provides UI for viewing telemetry.
-Explore telemetry functionality in the documentation:
+The dashboard offers a UI for viewing telemetry.
+Refer to the documentation to explore the telemetry functionality:

 - [Structured logs page](explore.md#structured-logs-page)
 - [Traces page](explore.md#traces-page)
 - [Metrics page](explore.md#metrics-page)

-The dashboard also have functionality for viewing .NET Aspire resources.
-The dashboard's UI for resources is disabled when it is run in standalone mode.
-To enable resources UI, [add configuration for a resource service](configuration.md#resources).
+The dashboard also has functionality for viewing .NET Aspire resources.
+The dashboard resource features are disabled when it is run in standalone mode.
+To enable the resources UI, [add configuration for a resource service](configuration.md#resources).

 ## Send telemetry to the dashboard

 Apps send telemetry to the dashboard using [OpenTelemetry Protocol (OTLP)](https://opentelemetry.io/docs/specs/otlp/).
-The dashboard container should be launched with ports exposed to view the dashboard UI and receive OpenTelemetry data from apps.
+Ensure the dashboard container is launched with ports exposed for viewing the UI and receiving OpenTelemetry data from applications.

 The earlier Docker command [used to start the dashboard](#start-the-dashboard) configured two endpoints:

-- Port `18888` has the dashboard UI.
+- Port `18888` for accessing the dashboard UI.
-- Port `4317` receives OpenTelemetry data from apps.
-Apps send data using [OpenTelemetry Protocol (OTLP)](https://opentelemetry.io/docs/specs/otlp/).
-Its full address is `http://localhost:4317` and is what apps are configured with to send telemetry to the dashboard.
+- Port `4317` for receiving OpenTelemetry data from apps at `http://localhost:4317`.

 ### Configure apps OpenTelemetry SDK

 Apps collect and send telemetry using [their language's OpenTelemetry SDK](https://opentelemetry.io/docs/languages/).
 OpenTelemetry SDK options to configure:

-- OTLP endpoint.
-The address should match the dashboard's configuration.
-For example, `http://localhost:4317`.
+- OTLP endpoint, which should match the dashboard's configuration, e.g., `http://localhost:4317`.
-- OTLP protocol.
-The dashboard currently only supports the [OTLP/gRPC protocol](https://opentelemetry.io/docs/specs/otlp/#otlpgrpc).
-Apps sending telemetry to the dashboard should be configured to use the `grpc` protocol.
+- OTLP protocol, with the dashboard currently supporting only the [OTLP/gRPC protocol](https://opentelemetry.io/docs/specs/otlp/#otlpgrpc).
+Configure applications to use the `grpc` protocol.

-There are a couple of options for configuring apps:
+To configure applications:

-- Configure the OpenTelemetry SDK inside the app to using its SDK APIs, or
+- Use the OpenTelemetry SDK APIs within the application, or
 - Start the app with [known environment variables](https://opentelemetry.io/docs/specs/otel/protocol/exporter/#configuration-options):
   - `OTEL_EXPORTER_OTLP_PROTOCOL` with a value of `grpc`.
   - `OTEL_EXPORTER_OTLP_ENDPOINT` with a value of `http://localhost:4317`.